-The Health and Safety Executive's reports from accident investigations often show a generally unsatisfactory standard of guarding, and an over-reliance on systems of work and the 'skill' of operators as the principal means of risk reduction.
+Reports from the Health and Safety Executive (HSE) following accident investigations often show a generally unsatisfactory standard of guarding, and an over-reliance on systems of work and the 'skill' of operators as the principal means of risk reduction.

 Here in the UK machinery safety is covered mainly by The Provision and Use of Work Equipment Regulations 1998 (PUWER 98).
 These Regulations require that risks from machinery are controlled by engineering means where it is practicable to do so (regulation 11); that is to say by providing suitable guards, protection devices, warning devices and system control devices such as emergency stop buttons.
 In all circumstances these safeguards must be properly maintained (regulation 5) and appropriate information, training, instruction and supervision must be provided.